Fighting for Victims of Catastrophic Explosions in Texas & Nationwide

 Peroxy acids

 In addition to primary chemical explosives, there are secondary explosives and tertiary explosives.
 Secondary explosives are less sensitive than primary explosives are and require more energy.
 TNT and RDX are both considered secondary explosives.
-Tertiary explosives involve blasting agents are often used in large-scale mining and construction operations but have also been used in terrorist attacks.
+Tertiary explosives involve blasting agents that are often used in large-scale mining and construction operations but have also been used in terrorist attacks.

 The LyondellBasell Chemical Leak in La Porte

-A July 27, 2021 chemical release at the LyondellBasell plant in La Porte, Texas.
+On July 27, 2021, there was a serious chemical release at the LyondellBasell plant in La Porte, Texas.
+Two workers lost their lives.
 Since the accident involved a pressurized line that burst, it was initially reported as an explosion.
 The line released a hazardous cloud of acetic acid vapor, a substance that causes burns and respiratory injuries.
-At the time of the incident, the La Port chemical plant was partially shut down for maintenance.
-Each of the two killed workers were contractors.
-It’s not yet clear what their specific jobs were at the time of this writing.
-Just weeks before this accident, another LyondellBasell plant made headlines for a leak that sent a garlic-like odor over nearby homes.
-While the leak wasn’t determined to be hazardous, residents reported having headaches and feeling nauseous after encountering the odor.
+At the time of the incident, the La Porte chemical plant was partially shut down for maintenance; the two workers were contractors.

-Electrical Explosions
+Electrical Explosions in Texas

-Propane / Petroleum Explosions
+Houston, TX Propane / Petroleum Explosions

 Injuries Caused by Explosions